dsibilio/dsibilio/README.md

 ### Hi there 👋

-I'm **Domenico Sibilio**, a passionate Software Craftsman 🛠 and Java enthusiast ☕ interested in all things tech and Open Source 🐧
+I'm **Domenico Sibilio**, a passionate Software Craftsman 🛠 and Java enthusiast ☕

+Interested in all things tech and Open Source 🐧

-I love to learn 📚 and most importantly share what I know with others 💕, you can also find me on [Medium](https://domenicosibilio.medium.com/) and [StackOverflow](https://stackoverflow.com/users/11464237/domenico-sibilio) 👨‍🏫
+I love to learn 📚 and most importantly share what I know with others 💕

 I'm currently working as Senior Software Developer at [Hyland](https://www.hyland.com/) 🎉